 Parkinson’s disease is a disorder of the nervous system.
-It causes damage to the nerve cells in a region of the brain that produces dopamine, a vital chemical needed for smooth control of muscles and movement.
+It results from damage to the nerve cells in a region of the brain that produces dopamine, a chemical that is vital for the smooth control of muscles and movement.

-Parkinson’s disease mainly affects people over 60, but it can come on earlier.
+Parkinson’s disease mainly affects people aged over 65, but it can come on earlier.

 The main symptoms of Parkinson’s disease are: